astropy/package-template/README.rst

 Manually
 ^^^^^^^^

-The ``rendered`` git branch of this repository contains a version of the template populated with placeholders.
+The ``master`` git branch of this repository contains a version of the template populated with placeholders.
 This allows the package template to be used directly without using cookiecutter, although a number of `manual steps  <http://docs.astropy.org/projects/package-template/en/latest/>`_